-An easy vegetable lo mein that is better than takeout?
+An easy vegetable lo mein that’s better than takeout?
 Yes.
-This combination of the long, steaming noodles; the tender, yet crunchy vegetables; and the salty, slightly sweet, and spicy sauce is the ultimate comfort food.
+This combination of long, steaming noodles; tender, yet crunchy vegetables; and a salty, slightly sweet, and spicy sauce is the ultimate comfort food.
+Why order take-out when you can whip up an easy vegetable lo mein right in your own kitchen?

-I used to order Chinese takeout often with the understanding that it was going to be a heavy, greasy, salty, and indulgent meal that left me feeling heavy and bloated.
+Back in the day when I would order Chinese takeout, it was often with the understanding that it was going to be a heavy, greasy, salty, and indulgent meal that left me feeling heavy and bloated.
+I enjoyed the flavor but did not enjoy the way that I felt after eating it.

 SHORTCUTS FOR MAKING EASY VEGETABLE LO MEIN